eliseubatista99/Dot-Net-Banking-Api/Documentation/DataTier.md

 The structure for the Card table will be as follows:

-    - CardId: PRIMARY KEY VARCHAR(100)
+    - CardId: PRIMARY KEY VARCHAR(64)  NOT NULL,
+    - RelatedAccountId: FOREIGN KEY VARCHAR (64)
-    - CardType: CHAR(2)
+    - CardType: CHAR(2)  NOT NULL,
-    - Plastic: FOREIGN KEY VARCHAR (100) // Plastic is explained in the next section
+    - Plastic: FOREIGN KEY VARCHAR (64) NOT NULL,// Plastic is explained in the next section
-    - Balance: DECIMAL (20,2) //Only applies to credit and prepaid cards
+    - Balance: DECIMAL (20,2)  NOT NULL,//Only applies to credit and prepaid cards
-    - PaymentDate: DATE //Only applies to credit
+    - PaymentDay: INT //Only applies to credit
-    - RequestDate: DATE
+    - RequestDate: DATE NOT NULL,
     - ActivationDate: DATE
     - ExpirationDate: DATE